Skip to content

 Field Types

-TypeDescriptionKey validation rules
+TypeDescriptionKey constraint rules

 textSingle-line textminLength, maxLength, pattern, and optional helper